 As an interesting side note - this Tree is produced through a pattern of drawing a circle, and then using various points on the original circle as center points for more circles with the same diameter:

 Going back to the original diagram - the top triad of sephirah (singular for sephirot - and the top triad being composed of the circles marked 1, 2, and 3) is called the supernal triad (celestial, or heavenly).
 The middle triad - the circles marked 4, 5, and 6 - is called the moral triad.
 The the triad at the bottom - the circles marked 7, 8, and 9 - is called the action triad.
+I will begin at the top of the diagram and explain the meaning of each sephirah:

-The top sephirah - keter - is the divine spark, will, or soul.
+Keter - Crown The top sephirah - keter - is the divine spark, will, or soul.
 It hovers just above the person’s head, representing a higher energy (above consciousness), and was often depicted within paintings as a halo.
 The physical crown made with gold and jewels was supposed to signify that a king’s power came from a higher power - whether they deserved it or not!
 The mystics would often speak of how every organism - even a blade of grass - has an angel hovering over it saying "Grow!
 Grow!", and this is a good description of the function of keter, as it represents a divine will urging us towards greater life.
 As Christians talk of how God speaks to us with a still, small voice, it should be no trick to connect this idea with the idea of keter.
 The divine name given to Moses - “I will be what I will be” - speaks of the kind of will that keter represents, as Christians believe that God’s divine will is the source of all.
 And just as - whether or not you are Christian - you must believe that all mankind ultimately came from one biological source, the Jewish Mystics believe that all that is spiritual came from one Divine source as well.
 This is why they speak of our souls as a spark of the Divine.

 From a strictly secular viewpoint, before one has a thought, there is a societal pattern through which one has been shaped which governs our thinking.
 Science has proven that even the structures of our languages themselves cause people to think in different ways.
 But as all too often societal thinking patterns restrict our thinking, spiritual mystics seek to free the mind to thinking outside of them in order to discover higher truths.
 On this note, consider how the English word "contemplation" is literally con-template - bringing a new template within yourself that helps us to challenge the other templates we have internalized.
 To enter into the sphere of keter - no easy task - is to completely empty oneself of all false internal templates in order to experience pure Being.
 This is a very difficlt task, but has reportedly been experienced after long periods of meditation.

-Chokmah is the first emanation of light; spark of inspiration; seed of thought.
+Chokmah - Wisdom Chokmah is the first emanation of light; spark of inspiration; seed of thought.
 Jewish mystics take very seriously the fact that Prov.
-8:22-31 says that Wisdom was the first of the creations - the first emanation after the Divine will.
-This is why it is placed just below keter
+8:22-31

 This sephirah is associated with creativity.
-This is the realm in which revelation occurs and we get flashes of insight
+This is the realm in which revelation occurs and we get flashes of insight.

 Rabbi Aryeh Kaplan comments on the famous rabbinic saying, “Who is wise?
 He who learns from every man” (Avot 4.1):“It is on the level of Wisdom that all men are one.”